aerosense-ai/data-gateway/README.md

 - Create a fork of `data-gateway`, undertake your changes on a new branch, (see `.pre-commit-config.yaml` for branch naming conventions).
 To run tests and make commits, you'll need to do something like:
 ```
-git clone <your_forked_repo_address>    # fetches the repo to your local machine
+git clone <your_forked_repo_address>    # Fetch the repo to your local machine
-cd data_gateway                     # move into the repo directory
+cd data_gateway                         # Move into the repo directory
-pyenv virtualenv 3.6.9 myenv            # Makes a virtual environment for you to install the dev tools into.
-Use any python >= 3.6
+pyenv virtualenv 3.6.9 myenv            # Make a virtual environment for you to install the dev tools into.
+Use any python >= 3.7
-pyend activate myenv                    # Activates the virtual environment so you don't screw up other installations
+pyend activate myenv                    # Activate the virtual environment so you don't screw up other installations
-pip install -r requirements-dev.txt     # Installs the testing and code formatting utilities
+poetry install                          # Install the testing and code formatting utilities
-pre-commit install                      # Installs the pre-commit code formatting hooks in the git repo
+pre-commit install                      # Install the pre-commit code formatting hooks in the git repo
-tox                                     # Runs the tests with coverage.
+tox                                     # Run the tests with coverage.
 NB you can also just set up pycharm or vscode to run these.
 ```

 - Adopt a Test Driven Development approach to implementing new features or fixing bugs.